 Preston Valley Pinnacle - (5.7 - 5.10) - This is one of the most unique rock climbs in the canyon.
 The pinnacle hangs over a huge cliff that drops down into Logan Canyon.
 All of the routes are trad climbs.
-A steep approach goes up to the base of the pinnacle.
-There are rappel slings located on top that can be used to descend.
+A steep but short approach goes up to the base of the pinnacle.
+There may be a few rappel slings located on top left from other climbers.
 The South Face is the easiest route but you can expect a lot of exposure looking down into the canyon.
 It is rated 5.6.
-The East Face and North Face are rated 5.7.
+The East Face and North Face are both rated 5.7.
 The steep overhanging West Face is rated 5.10a.

 Fucoidal Quartzite - (5.7 - 5.13) - This crag has the shortest approach in the canyon and this makes it very popular.
 There are dozens of routes along its length.
 The large rock buttress to the left has three routes that aren't climbed as often.
 The rock is good quality with both sport and trad routes.
 Moderate routes include: Drilling in the Dark, Errors of Our Ways, and Gully Route, all rated 5.7.
 Tennis Ball, Jam Crack, Lieback Crack are all rated 5.8.
 The majority of routes are between 5.10 and 5.12 in difficulty.